 For most of a woman’s life the perineum tends to be just another part of the pelvic floor — a fleshy, muscular space between the anus and vaginal opening that’s taken for granted at spin class.
 But the perineum is a crucial anatomical player in childbirth.
-So much so that perineal massage, applied regularly in the later stages of pregnancy can lead to an easier and less painful delivery.
+So much so that a perineal massage, applied regularly in the later stages of pregnancy can lead to an easier and less painful delivery.
 And the good news for expectant fathers?
 They’re in the unique position of being able to offer perineal massage and connect with their partner in the process.

-How Does Perineal Massage Help?
+How Does a Perineal Massage Help?

 According to prenatal massage therapist and doula Sara Lyon, author of The Birth Deck, the term massage is something of a misnomer.
 Giving perineal massage isn’t like kneading the back muscles into submission.
 It’s far more subtle.